swevans/thread.js/README.md

 ```
 <br/>

 #### Communicating with Threads
 You can communicate with threads using events or messages.
 Communication is a two way street:

-* **Communication from Parent to Child**
+* Communication from Parent to Child
 	* Parent code calls functions on the myThread instance
 	* Child code catches incoming messages by listening to the Thread.parent static class member
-* **Communication from Child to Parent**
+* Communication from Child to Parent
 	* Child code calls functions on the Thread.parent static class member
 	* Parent code catches incoming messages by listening to the myThread instance

 The event example below sends a ping event to a thread and the thread sends a pong event back.
+We've also created a slightly different <a href="http://jsfiddle.net/swevans/mLbzmtm5/8/">JSFiddle example of this demo</a>.<br/>
+* **<a href="http://jsfiddle.net/swevans/mLbzmtm5/8/">JSFiddle Events Example</a>**

 ###### Events Example
 ```js
 /** Defines the code that will run in the thread. */